pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.5.21 =

+Added: Import option for multi-choice delimited questions with write-in answers in the same column.
+Added: On "Write questions about stories/participants" pages, when import options are showing, button to directly access import guide.
+Added: On "Start story collection" page, button to directly access help on what can be changed in a story form linked to a non-empty story collection.
+Changed: Improved import guide and help on updating story forms.

 = 1.5.20 =